hsflores7/project-recipe-model/README.md

 changed by each feature.

 Additionally, the intercept is the same as the mean!
-Which means that essentially, this linear regression model is a contant model with a tiny bit of varition and breaks if you give it huge numbers, as the predicted values would then not be within the expected 1 to 5 range expected when rating a recipe.
+Which means that essentially, this linear regression model is a contant model with a tiny bit of variation and breaks if you give it huge numbers, as the predicted values would then not be within the expected 1 to 5 range expected when rating a recipe.